UNDERSTANDING THE CRIMINAL PROCESS IN CALIFORNIA

 Once a sentence has been carried out or mitigated, the convicted person will be released.
 Depending on the nature of the crime and other related circumstances, he or she may have ongoing restrictions such as limitations on the right to vote or to participate in certain public duties.
 In addition, even if they do not face ongoing criminal sanctions, those convicted may have difficulty obtaining employment, finding safe housing or the like.
 If you are facing difficulties after release and you feel you are being treated unfairly or harassed, contact an attorney to discuss your options.

 The Law Offices of C.W.
 Blaylock represents defendants in both Los Angeles and Santa Monica.
 I am a Chris W. Blaylock, a criminal defense lawyer who aggressively represents my clients.
 I have successfully negotiated favorable plea deals and won acquittals at trial.
-I can help you with your criminal case, so do not hesitate to contact me for a free consultation.
+I can help you with your criminal case, so do not hesitate to contact me online or call 310-773-3311 to schedule your free consultation.